Nitestack/raspberry-pi-5/README.md

 You'll also need to install [Ansible](https://www.ansible.com) and `sshpass` on your local machine.

-A domain is required to run Vaultwarden.
+A domain is required.

+Your Raspberry Pi has to be connected via ethernet cable.

 > [!IMPORTANT]
 > When flashing your SD card, remember to enable SSH and select the `Use password authentication` option.